 'This is ADHD' showcases the stories of New Zealanders with ADHD - our careers, our passions, and our struggles.
-It’s not an easy road when your neurons spark in a different way, and we hope these stories can inspire people with ADHD and show others the amazing things we can do.
+It’s not an easy road when your neurons spark in a different way, and we hope these stories can inspire people with ADHD, and show others the amazing things we can do.
+ADHD New Zealand receives no government funding for our operations - we exist thanks to the support of our incredible community.
+If you are able, please consider donating to help us continue our mahi (work.)

 We'd like to thank our sponsors Takeda, for making this campaign possible.